Own a clinic? Get premium visibility.

 by Yuyu.
 Published on .

-Allergies, the body's exaggerated response to seemingly harmless substances, can manifest in various forms, from mild irritations to severe and life-threatening reactions.
+Allergies are the body's exaggerated response to harmless substances, ranging from mild irritation to life-threatening anaphylaxis.

-Common culprits include airborne allergens like pollen, mold, and dust mites, as well as food items such as nuts, dairy, and shellfish.
+Common triggers include airborne allergens like pollen, mould, and dust mites, plus foods such as nuts, dairy, and shellfish.
+Identifying your specific triggers is the first step toward effective treatment.

 A skin prick allergy test is recommended if you have symptoms of allergies, such as: